baklazaner/preditor/README.md

 preditor
 ========

-Google Chrome extension which aggressively predicts your movements
+Google Chrome extension which aggressively predicts your movements and fetches sites